RISC-V Testing: EESTs on rv32im via QEMU

 So as a rule of thumb, if a test

 Usually when not cross-compiling we rely on our habits and age-old customs and libraries for writing code.
 But the language doesn’t matter (but you should use C++ when you can).
-It’s the final machine code binary that the language compiles to is&#x20;
+It’s the final machine code binary that the language compiles to that matters.

 Running on RV32IM exposes a class of portability and architecture-bound correctness bugs that can remain invisible on typical 64-bit or non-RISC-V developer platforms.
 Here’s a curated list that is applicable to Zilkworm (and perhaps to other such clients)